oist/optinist/docs/tutorials.md

 <img width="400px" src="./_static/tutorials/fig12.07_etamean.png" alt="Whole" />
 </p>

 The plots are for quick confirmation of the results.
-If you want to look into the results more in detail,   available variables are all saved in the OptiNiSt output in NWB format.
-They are saved in processing/optinist inside NWB file.
+If you want to look into the results more in detail,   available variables are all saved in the studio output in NWB format.
+They are saved in processing/studio inside NWB file.
 The NWB file is easily retrieved at RECORD page with just one click.
 To inspect the data, [HDFView](https://www.hdfgroup.org/downloads/hdfview/) is convenient.

 <br>
 <p align="left">